harshit-iitr/VLG_Pixel_play/README.md

 Step 3: ⚠️ CRITICAL: Path Configuration

 1. Copy or Import the codes and notebook from /VLG_Pixel_play/Final_Codes you want to run.
 2. Before running, check all the paths to models and files.
+Some paths might conflict because I ran in kaggle/working but cloning a repo in kaggle changes working directory.
-3. The ready to use trained models weights are stored in /VLG_Pixel_play/Final_Codes/Final_models
+3. The ready to use trained models weights are stored in /VLG_Pixel_play/Final_Codes/Final_models.
+Use them to save training time.

 Step 4: Reproducing the Result